 Once you have decided to make the leap from cash what should you do next?
 Where do you start when it comes to putting your hard-earned money to work for the longer term?
-There’s a huge range of options out there, but a few basic principles can help narrow down the options and guide your decision making.
+There’s a huge range of options out there, but a few basic principles can help build your investment portfolio.

 History shows that over the long term the stock market (representing shares in individual companies, also known as equities) has the biggest ups and downs but has also provided the best returns – so whatever your financial aspirations, having the bulk of a portfolio here makes sense if you have plenty of time to invest.
 However, the value of investments can fall as well as rise and investors may get back less than invested – especially over short periods.

 Other assets can help provide some balance by performing differently and evening out some of the more dramatic moves.

 If you are more cautious or have less time to invest, then you’ll probably want more of these ‘balancing’ assets, notably bonds which represent loans to governments or companies.
 These pay interest to the holder and tend to provide a lower return in the long term compared with stock market investments but can still do better than cash.